Cinabutts/MaterialUtilities/docs/usage.md

 - **Clean Material Slots**\
 Removes any material slots that aren't assigned to any part of the object.
 By default you can just select to only affect only the active object (otherwise all selected objects).
-But the new version gives you more options to select which objects to affect (similar to other tools in Material Utilities).
+But the new version gives you more options to select which objects to affect (similar to other tools in Material Utilities Unofficial).
 To use this, you need to disable the legacy version of Clean Material Slots in the preference first (under Defaults).
 [![Clean Material slots, new and legacy](https://chris.hindefjord.se/wp-content/uploads/2024/08/MU_CleanMatSlots_Both.png)](https://chris.hindefjord.se/wp-content/uploads/2024/08/MU_CleanMatSlots_Both.png)
 - **Remove Active Slot** (Object Mode only)\
 Will remove the material slot that is currently selected.